On Site, WES Services

 Wellness Education Services has a number of resources available on LGBTQ issues, such as: resource binders, LGBTQ library, DVDs.
 WES is also a Safe Zone safe space for all, with Safe Zone trained staff available for consultations.

-Drop-in support is available for any student with questions; need to talk to someone; or wanting resources about LGBTQ issues and identities.
+Drop-in support is available for any student with questions; who needs to talk to someone; or is wanting resources about LGBTQ issues and identities.
 We provide support, resources and referral for students that are in the process of coming out as LGBTQ, have questions about their identity, looking for ways to connect with the LGBTQ community, and/or looking for ways to advocate for LGBTQ issues on campus.
+LGBTQ Drop-in Services office is located in 114 Student Union and are available:

 LGBTQ Library Materials at Wellness Education Services